jharwell/libra/docs/index.rst

 After configuration, LIBRA can do many things when running ``make`` (or whatever the build system is).
-In addition to being able to actually build the software, this project enables the following additional capabilities via targets:
+In addition to being able to actually build the software, this project enables many additional capabilities via targets.
+Some highlights
+include:

+- Running all tests {unit, regression, integration}

+- Running static analyzers, formatters, etc.

+- Building documentation

+- Generating coverage reports

+- Packaging tasks

 See :ref:`usage/build-time` for details.